FAQs – Camps and Classes

 Do I need to pre-register?

 Yes, we ask that all participants are pre-registered for camps and classes.
 This helps us ensure we have adequate materials for all participants.
 Classes and camps do have a maximum capacity to ensure we can provide the best-possible experience for participants.
 Early registrations are recommended, and a waitlist option is available for camps/classes that reach capacity.
-You can register directly on line or by calling in to the theatre – 848-8623.
+You can register directly on line or by calling the theatre at 717-848-8623.